sudaksh14/Elastoformer/README.md

-# Pruning Image Classifiers
+# Elastoformer
-Here we provide the code for pruning ConvNeXt and ViT.
-This part is built on the [dropout](https://github.com/facebookresearch/dropout) repository.
+Here we provide the code for Elastoformer: Enabling Dynamic Adaptivity via Elastic Model Transformation

 ## Environment
 We additionally install `timm` for loading pretrained image classifiers.